-per person: HUF 11,100,000
+HUF 22,200,000

-Important: A joint deposit may be a disadvantage to the depositor if he or she has another deposit - of sole ownership - with the same bank.
+Please note: A joint deposit may be a disadvantage to the depositor if he or she has another deposit - of sole ownership - with the same bank.
 This is because the amount paid by NDIF on the joint ownership is included in the limit payable to the client, which means that he or she may not receive the full amount on either the joint deposit or his or her own deposit.